pooja110606-dotcom/nba-shot-selection-prediction/README.md

 ## Conclusion

 This project demonstrates how machine learning and semi-supervised learning techniques can be applied to sports analytics.
-It provides valuable insights into shot selection and helps improve decision-making in basketball.
+It provides actionable insights that can improve player performance and team strategies.